Amazon is playing a dominant role in product advertising and helping sellers to accelerate their sales.

-After analyzing what this seller sold and checked its keywords, we came to know that it was trying to target for two potential (but competitive) keywords:
+After analyzing what this seller sold and checking its keywords, we came to know that it was trying to target two potential (but competitive) keywords:

 When we tracked the positions of these two keywords, we found that they were not on the first page of Amazon SERPs, making it lose out on: